MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 > - You can also personalize survey invitations.
 More information: [Personalize an email](send-survey-email.md#personalize-an-email).
 > - Don't use personalized data if you plan to send a survey anonymously.
 Placeholders will not be replaced with actual data in an anonymous survey.
 > - Personalized data placeholders are replaced with the values specified in appropriate fields in a survey email.
+> - You can define a maximum of 15 personalized data in a survey.

 ## Add personalized data placeholders to a question